 Day trips from Windsor: Eton

 Just walking distance from Windsor town centre is the small, historic village of Eton.
 This is most famed for its public school, Eton College.

 Originally, King Henry VI founded Eton College as a charity school for poor boys.
-However, nowadays it’s the chief educator for the British Royal Family and aristocracy.
-Today, Eton is the most famous public school in the world and both Princes William and Harry attended.
+However, Eton is now the most famous public school in the world and both Princes William and Harry attended.